 At L. Patrick Mulligan & Associates, LLC, our Dayton DUI / OVI attorneys have cultivated a record of success protecting the rights, freedoms, and futures of clients charged with operating a vehicle impaired.
 While most DUI cases are prosecuted as misdemeanors, there are times when these charges can be elevated to felonies.
 Those are the times when working with a proven DUI defense firm becomes critical.

-In Ohio, a DUI / OVI can be elevated to a felony charge when certain aggravating circumstances are involved.
-These aggravating circumstances include:
+In Ohio, a DUI is a felony charge when certain aggravating circumstances are involved.
+These aggravating circumstances include multiple convictions, DUI causing injury or death, or prior felony DUI convictions.